The Sports Law Review: Argentina

 This is probably owing to a combination of factors, including the amateur status of most sports, and the not-for-profit status of all clubs and governing entities.
 This means that the scope for sports law is narrow and limited.

 1 Pablo A Palazzi is a partner at Allende & Brea.
+The information in this chapter was accurate as of September 2020.

 2 Law 20,655, Article 16.